msetton5307/sycloseouts/README.md

 If no `PORT` is specified, running `npm run dev` starts the server on port `5000`.
 If the specified port is already in use, the server logs an error message.

+## Saved addresses and payment methods
+The buyer and seller dashboards show your saved addresses and credit cards using radio buttons.
+Selecting a saved option during checkout automatically fills the form, or you can choose **Add New Address** or **Add New Payment Method** to provide new details.